-- The transaction version number MUST be greater than or equal to 1. - [Pre-Overwinter] The fOverwintered flag MUST NOT be set. - [Overwinter onward] The fOverwintered flag MUST be set. - [Overwinter onward] The version group ID MUST be recognized. - [Overwinter only, pre-Sapling] The transaction version number MUST be 3 and the version group ID MUST be 0x03C48270. - [Sapling onward] The transaction version number MUST be 4 and the version group ID MUST be 0x892F2085. - [Pre-Sapling] The encoded size of the transaction MUST be less than or equal to 100000 bytes. - [Pre-Sapling] If version = 1 or nJoinSplit = 0, then $tx_in_count$ MUST NOT be 0. - [Sapling onward] At least one of tx\in\count, nShieldedSpend, and nJoinSplit MUST be nonzero. - A transaction with one or more transparent inputs from coinbase transactions MUST have no transparent outputs (i.e. tx\out\count MUST be 0).
+- The transaction version number MUST be greater than or equal to 1. - [Pre-Overwinter] The fOverwintered flag MUST NOT be set. - [Overwinter onward] The fOverwintered flag MUST be set. - [Overwinter onward] The version group ID MUST be recognized. - [Overwinter only, pre-Sapling] The transaction version number MUST be 3 and the version group ID MUST be 0x03C48270. - [Sapling onward] The transaction version number MUST be 4 and the version group ID MUST be 0x892F2085. - [Pre-Sapling] The encoded size of the transaction MUST be less than or equal to 100000 bytes. - [Pre-Sapling] If version = 1 or nJoinSplit = 0, then tx_in_count MUST NOT be 0. - [Sapling onward] At least one of tx_in_count, nShieldedSpend, and nJoinSplit MUST be nonzero. - A transaction with one or more transparent inputs from coinbase transactions MUST have no transparent outputs (i.e. tx_out_count MUST be 0).
 Note that inputs from coinbase transactions include Founders' Reward outputs. - If $version \ge 2$ and nJoinSplit > 0, then: - joinSplitPubKey MUST represent a valid encoding (as specified in § 5.4.5 'Ed25519' on p.
 63) of an Ed25519 validating key. - joinSplitSig MUST represent a valid signature under joinSplitPubKey of dataToBeSigned, as defined in §4.10 'Non-malleability (Sprout)' on p.
-38. - [Sapling onward] If version $\geq 4$ and nShieldedSpend + nShieldedOutput > 0, then: - let bvk and SigHash be as defined in § 4.12 'Balance and Binding Signature (Sapling)' on p.
-39; - bindingSig MUST represent a valid signature under the transaction binding validating key bvk of SigHash i.e. BindingSig.Validatebvk(SigHash, bindingSig) = 1. - [Sapling onward] If version $\geq 4$ and nShieldedSpend + nShieldedOutput = 0, then valueBalance MUST be 0. - · A coinbase transaction MUST NOT have any JoinSplit descriptions or Spend descriptions. - [Pre-Heartwood] A coinbase transaction also MUST NOT have any Output descriptions. - A transaction MUST NOT spend a transparent output of a coinbase transaction from a block less than 100 blocks prior to the spend.
-Note that transparent outputs of coinbase transactions include Founders' Reward outputs and transparent funding stream outputs. - [Overwinter onward] nExpiryHeight MUST be less than or equal to 499999999. - [Overwinter onward] If a transaction is not a coinbase transaction and its nExpiryHeight field is nonzero, then it MUST NOT be mined at a block height greater than its nExpiryHeight. - [Sapling onward] valueBalance MUST be in the range {-MAX\MONEY ..
-MAX\MONEY}. - [Heartwood onward] All Sapling outputs in coinbase transactions MUST decrypt to a note plaintext, i.e. the procedure in § 4.17.3 'Decryption using a Full Viewing Key (Sapling)' on p.
+38. - [Sapling onward] If version ≥ 4 and nShieldedSpend + nShieldedOutput > 0, then: - let bvk and SigHash be as defined in § 4.12 'Balance and Binding Signature (Sapling)' on p.
+39; - bindingSig MUST represent a valid signature under the transaction binding validating key bvk of SigHash i.e. BindingSig.Validate{bvk}(SigHash, bindingSig) = 1. - [Sapling onward] If version ≥ 4 and nShieldedSpend + nShieldedOutput = 0, then valueBalance MUST be 0. - The total amount of transparent outputs from a coinbase transaction, minus the amount of the valueBalance field if present, MUST NOT be greater than the amount of miner subsidy plus the total amount of transaction fees paid by transactions in this block. - · A coinbase transaction MUST NOT have any JoinSplit descriptions or Spend descriptions. - [Pre-Heartwood] A coinbase transaction also MUST NOT have any Output descriptions. - A transaction MUST NOT spend a transparent output of a coinbase transaction from a block less than 100 blocks prior to the spend.
+Note that transparent outputs of coinbase transactions include Founders' Reward outputs and transparent funding stream outputs. - [Overwinter onward] nExpiryHeight MUST be less than or equal to 499999999. - [Overwinter onward] If a transaction is not a coinbase transaction and its nExpiryHeight field is nonzero, then it MUST NOT be mined at a block height greater than its nExpiryHeight. - [Sapling onward] valueBalance MUST be in the range {-MAX_MONEY..
+MAX_MONEY}. - [Heartwood onward] All Sapling outputs in coinbase transactions MUST decrypt to a note plaintext, i.e. the procedure in § 4.17.3 'Decryption using a Full Viewing Key (Sapling)' on p.
 49 does not return ⊥, using a sequence of 32 zero bytes as the outgoing viewing key. - [Canopy onward] Any Sapling output of a coinbase transaction decrypted to a note plaintext according to the preceding rule MUST have note plaintext lead byte equal to 0x02.
-(This applies even during the "grace period" specified in [ZIP-212].) - TODO: Other rules inherited from Bitcoin.
+(This applies even during the "grace period" specified in [ZIP-212].) - · TODO: Other rules inherited from Bitcoin.

-In addition, consensus rules associated with each JoinSplit description (§ 7.2 'Encoding of JoinSplit Descriptions' on p.
-87), each Spend description (§ 7.3 'Encoding of Spend Descriptions' on p.
-88), and each Output description (§ 7.4 'Encoding of Output Descriptions' on p.
-88) MUST be followed.
+Consensus rules associated with each JoinSplit description (§7.2 'JoinSplit Description Encoding and Consensus' on p.
+88), each Spend description (§7.3 'Spend Description Encoding and Consensus' on p.
+89), and each Output description (§7.4 'Output Description Encoding and Consensus' on p.
+89) MUST also be followed.